Affiliate links on Android Authority may earn us a commission. Learn more.

 Education has changed a lot over the last couple of decades.
-Institutional based education is still present.
+Institutional-based education is still present.
 However, there is more focus than ever on learning at home, continuing one’s education, and using the Internet for the glorious information tool that it is.
 Childhood is particularly important for learning.
-We obviously can’t do all the work as every child is different.
-However, we’re hoping that these learning apps for kids can help!
+Luckily, the Internet has a swath of resources that aim for both entertainment and educational value.
+Additionally, most apps for kids, in general, have at least some educational value.
+Thus, it’s actually pretty difficult to get this wrong.
+Here are the best learning apps for kids that we could find.

 Price: Free / Book costs vary

 Let’s face it, reading is good.
 There is no doubt that strong reading skills help just about everybody.
 Amazon Kindle is about as stable of an eReader platform as you can get on mobile.
 It also includes a ton of books that are both kid and adult-friendly.
 They also have a ton of books that are in the public domain and are free to download.
 Perfect for a the budding reader who’s just learning how to do it.
 Pick it up, get your kids some books, and give them so good reading skills.
 It’s definitely one of the really good learning apps for kids.
 Those who aren’t fans of Kindle can also check out Google Play Books or Nook.